Anissoft/https-proxy-local/README.md

 `npm start` to start proxy server

-For example, if you have started local http server on `http://localhost:8000`, to start https proxy server simply run `PORT=8000 npm start`
+For example, if you have started local http server on `http://localhost:8000`, to start https proxy server just run `PORT=8000 npm start`.
+Your proxy server will be accessible on `https://localhost:443` or simply `https://locahost`

 ### Options